Jaakk0S/IceCreamParlor/README.md

 Direct your chosen browser to https://localhost.

-Because this is a locally run demo app, only a poor man's *self-signed certificate* is available at the Nginx web server.
+Because this is a locally run demo app, only a poor man's *self-signed SSL certificate* is available at the Nginx web server.
 Your browser will call it unsafe, unless you teach it not to (which is not covered here).
 This is just a cosmetic problem.
 You'll see something like this: